kunle123-ui/kunle/Tutorials.md

 ...
 ```

-If you look on `eosd` you will see this:
+If you look on `nodeos` you will see this:
 ```
 Hello World: initc->transfer
 1881629ms thread-0   chain_api_plugin.cpp:60       operator()           ] Exception encountered while processing chain.push_transaction: